park-sangbeom/park-sangbeom.github.io/_posts/2024-03-01-simple-isaac-sim-gym.md

 1. In the Omniverse Launcher, go to the "Library" tab
 2. Find Isaac Sim and click "Launch"
 <br>

-## Installation Method 2: Using Docker Container
 <br>
+## Method 2: Using Docker Container
 ### Step 1: Install Docker and NVIDIA Container Toolkit
 ```bash
 # Install Docker